-Jorge Contreras is a senior fellow with CIGI’s International Law Research Program.
+Jorge Contreras is a CIGI senior fellow.
 He is a leading scholar on intellectual property (IP) law, scientific research policy and technology standards development.
 His research at CIGI focuses on private ordering solutions to IP issues concerning environmental and other green technologies.

 Jorge is currently collaborating with Bronwyn H. Hall at the University of California, Berkeley, Christian Helmers at Santa Clara University and Joshua D. Sarnoff at DePaul University in assessing the strengths, weaknesses and impact of the Eco-Patent Commons, a patent commons for green technologies that operated from 2008 to 2016.
 His previous work with CIGI has included research on the impact of patents on Internet standards.